 Grade 1 Furniture stock is simply an item that has been returned and visually checked as ok.
 They do not open it or check every item in the pack but they tend to be either boxes damaged in transit and also where an item that has been left open some parts may have fallen out and been lost hence the customer has refused as they are unable to accept the delivery etc. Whilst you can still get some damage on these items it is minimal or a simple repair.
 These are not sold as perfect stock, they are still returns.

-Grade 2 These are simply the returns which have been checked as damaged, faulty, washed or worn (clothing) when returned.
+These are simply the returns which have been checked as damaged, faulty, washed or worn (clothing) when returned.
 The type of fault can vary to a mark, rip, pull (clothing) or with stock such as hardware and furniture you will find broken items, parts missing, used items and also part items (where 2 packs are required and only one is in the parcel) or just a second quality item, you can also get an element of scrap in this grade, but they are current catalogue stocks and they sell very quickly whenever we have them online.
 You will have to make repairs before these items are saleable in most cases.
+With Audio stock Grade 2 will mean it may be electrical or cosmetically damaged and you will have to make repairs.
+In some cases the item is damaged to the point it is only useful for parts.
+If the item is a TV / Laptop / Phone you can also find broken screen items.

-Mixed Grades : Because we get stocks from many different sources each has there own way of dealing with returns, some companies check them some simply pack them up and sell them on.
+Because we get stocks from many different sources each has their own way of dealing with returns, some companies check them some simply pack them up and sell them on.
 When we get these lots we simply sell them as they are.
 They will contain brand new, faulty, damaged, and scrap items and each varies.
 Overall they tend to be a good buy but you do need to understand they are raw returns